Bucketlist Travels logo

 • Versailles, Ile-de-France, France

-The Palace of Versailles, just outside of Paris, is a brilliantly over-the-top ode to the power of monarch Louis XIV, with its lavish baroque rooms and the sparkling mirrors of the Galerie des Glaces.
+It remains a brilliantly over-the-top ode to the power of Louis XIV, with lavish Baroque rooms and sparkling mirrors lining the heavily-gilded Galerie des Glaces.

 Good for age: 13+